Dónal Finn: Career

-After graduating from LAMDA, Finn made his first notable appearance in an episode of popular Netflix series The Witcher as a peasant named Nettly in 2019.
+After graduating from LAMDA, Finn made his first notable appearance in an episode of the Netflix series The Witcher as a peasant named Nettly in 2019.

-Finn also had a small role as a Baker named Albert in Fantastic Beasts: The Secrets of Dumbledore.
+Finn also had a small role as a baker named Albert in Fantastic Beasts: The Secrets of Dumbledore.

-In 2022, Finn landed the role of soldier Eoin McGonigal in the first series of the BBC action drama SAS: Rogue Heroes.
+In 2022, Finn was cast in the role of soldier Eoin McGonigal in the first series of the BBC drama SAS: Rogue Heroes.
 That same year, he was cast as Mat Cauthon in the second season of The Wheel of Time, succeeding Barney Harris in the role.

+In 2023, he was named one of the inaugural "Rising Stars of Ireland" by Screen International and Screen Ireland.

-In November 2023, it was announced that Finn would be originating the role of Orpheus in the West End production of Hadestown, which later opened in February 2024.
+In February 2024, Finn played the role of Orpheus in the West End production of Hadestown.
 Finn left the production on 25 August 2024.
+He was featured in the cast recording album Hadestown: Live from London, released in December 2024.

-In July 2024, it was announced Finn would star as Professor James Moriarty alongside Hero Fiennes Tiffin's Sherlock Holmes in the upcoming Amazon Prime series Young Sherlock.
+In July 2024, it was announced Finn would appear as James Moriarty alongside Hero Fiennes Tiffin's Sherlock Holmes in the 2026 Amazon Prime Video series Young Sherlock.

+In March 2026, Finn starred as Mr. Hayward in The Other Bennet Sister.

+Personal life

+Finn currently lives in London and is close friends with fellow Irish actors Chris Walley, Éanna Hardwicke, and Frank Blake.